2026 Alpine Skiing World Cup – Men's slalom

-The men's slalom in the 2025 FIS Alpine Skiing World Cup is scheduled to consist of eleven events, including the discipline final.
-For the second straight year, the season is scheduled to open in Levi, Finland (16 November), and the entire season will be held in Europe, according to the initial schedule released on 12 June 2025.
+The men's slalom in the 2026 FIS Alpine Skiing World Cup consisted of eleven events, including the discipline final.
+For the second straight year, the season opened in Levi, Finland (16 November), and the entire season was held in Europe, consistent with the initial schedule released on 12 June 2025.
+Norway's Atle Lie McGrath triumphed in a battle that went all the way to finals, winning his first discipline championship.

-The season will be interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy -- Milan, the Stelvio Pass, and Cortina d'Ampezzo -- during 6–22 February 2026.
-All of the Alpine skiing events for men are scheduled to take place on the classic Stelvio course at Bormio.
-The championship in men's slalom, the last men's event in Alpine skiing, is scheduled to be held on Monday, 16 February.
+The season was interrupted for the quadrennial 2026 Winter Olympics in three regions in Italy – Milan, the Stelvio Pass, and Cortina d'Ampezzo – during 6–22 February 2026.
+All of the Alpine skiing events for men took place on the classic Stelvio course at Bormio.
+The championship in men's slalom, the last men's event in Alpine skiing, was held on Monday, 16 February, and was won by Switzerland's Loïc Meillard (who placed sixth in the discipline for the season) after McGrath, who had a large lead after his first run on the deteriorating course, straddled a gate at the start of the second.

 Season summary

 In the opening slalom of the season in Levi, 2023 discipline champion Lucas Pinheiro Braathen, who then skied for his native Norway before transferring to his mother's homeland of Brazil in 2025 after a one-year retirement, recorded the first World Cup victory ever for his new country and its one-man team.
 At the same time, six-time discipline champion Marcel Hirscher, who won all of those championships while skiing for Austria before transferring to the Netherlands after a six-year retirement, announced that his return to the World Cup circuit from his season-ending injury in December 2024 would not take place until January 2026.
+A week later, the second slalom, in Gurgl, Austria, produced a huge upset as France's Paco Rassat, who had finished a career-best sixth the week before, came from 14th place on his second run to earn his first World Cup victory in his first World Cup podium finish, which gave him the lead in both the discipline and the overall World Cup standings.
+After a break while the World Cup series moved to North America, slalom resumed at Val d'Isère, France, where Norway's Timon Haugan, who had failed to podium the day before in giant slalom after being in third following the first run, held off Loïc Meillard of Switzerland, the previous day's winner, to become the third different winner in the discipline this season and take over the discipline lead.
+Finally, in the last World Cup race before Christmas, the aptly-named Clément Noël of France held the slalom lead after the first run, but Norway's Atle Lie McGrath passed him on the second run for the victory, thus denying Noël a holiday-themed win, with McGrath's Norwegian teammate Haugan (fourth) retaining the discipline lead.